 You do not need to use the walrus operator in interviews, but knowing it exists helps you read others' solutions.

-In DSA problems, you will frequently extract logic into helper functions.
+In DSA problems, extracting logic into helper functions keeps the code clean.
 On LeetCode, your solution lives inside a class:

 You can also define nested functions, which is common for DFS/backtracking:

-Notice the path[:] when saving results.
+The path[:] when saving results creates a copy.
 If you wrote results.append(path) instead, every entry in results would be a reference to the same list, and they would all end up empty after backtracking unwinds.
-This is one of the most common bugs in backtracking solutions.
+This is a common bug in backtracking solutions.

-This is a Python-specific trap that catches even experienced developers:
+This is a Python-specific trap to watch for:

 If you need a nested function to modify an integer from the enclosing scope, you need the nonlocal keyword: